Obama urged at summit to focus on Latin America

 Passions are also high over the 30th anniversary of the 1982 Falklands War between Britain and Argentina.

-Argentine President Cristina Fernandez has wide support on the continent for her demand that Britain negotiate sovereignty of the islands, which are known in the region as Las Malvinas.

-“There should not be colonial possessions in our America,” Venezuela’s Maduro said.
+“There should not be colonial possessions in our America,” Venezuelan Foreign Minister Nicolas Maduro said in support of Buenos Aires’ demand for a negotiation of the island’s sovereignty from Britain.

 Another big issue on the summit agenda is drugs, with Latin American leaders clamoring for a new approach to beat traffickers and reduce violence in the region.

-Many want to start a discussion on possible legalization measures to take the vast profits out of the trade.
-But Obama, seeking to avoid upsetting U.S. voters ahead of a re-election bid in November, opposes that.
+Many want to start a discussion on legalization to cut the vast profits of the trade.
+But Obama, seeking to avoid upsetting voters ahead of a re-election bid in November, opposes that.

 In an interview with a Colombian radio station, Obama did, however, take a conciliatory line in echoing the region’s oft-cited complaint that the United States is the biggest consumer and so must sort out the problem at its end.